-We have audited the annual accounts and consolidated accounts of Ascelia Pharma AB (publ) for the year 2022 except for the corporate governance statement on pages 42-48.
-The annual accounts and consolidated accounts of the company are included on pages 32-88 in this document.
+We have audited the annual accounts and consolidated accounts of Ascelia Pharma AB (publ) for the year 2023 except for the corporate governance statement on pages 39-49.
+The annual accounts and consolidated accounts of the company are included on pages 33-85 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of parent company and the group as of 31 December 2022 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
-The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2022 and their financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2022 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts Act.
+In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of parent company and the group as of 31 December 2023 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
+The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2023 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts Act.
+Our statements do not include the Corporate Governance Report on pages 39-49.
 The statutory administration report is consistent with the other parts of the annual accounts and consolidated accounts.